 Tenth grade: “College and Career Exploration”

-In this Spring five-day class, students complete an interest inventory, a career interview, values assessment instruments, and research on desired occupations and colleges using the internet (Occupational Outlook Handbook and CollegeBoard) and other library resources.
-Devotion and scripture start each day’s lesson.
+In this one-day class, students complete an interest inventory, a career interview, values assessment instruments, and research on desired occupations and colleges using the internet (Occupational Outlook Handbook and CollegeBoard) and other library resources.
+Devotion and scripture start the day’s lesson.
 Students are encouraged to prayerfully discern their “calling” as they continue exploration.
 This workshop combined with individual academic advising will help students understand the relationship between effort put into their daily course work and extra curricular activities, and their ability to pursue and achieve future goals.